 While you’re at the BOE website, print yourself a copy of their very informative and useful document, Running for Elective Office in New York State, http://www.co.delaware.ny.us/departments/elec/docs/2014%20Running%20For%20Elective%20Office.pdf It’s got all the forms you’ll need to get started on collecting signatures and directions.

 What Resources and Tools Will I Need To Run For Office?

-Now that you’ve selected the job you want, and you know who to contact, you will want to prepare a few background materials on yourself before you meet with them, you will want to:
+You’ve selected the job you want.
+You know who to contact.
+Now it’s time to prepare a few background materials on yourself.
+You will want to:

-- Write your resume of your skills and accomplishments that have prepared you for office,
+- Write a short resume of the skills and accomplishments that have prepared you for office,

 - Get a good photo of yourself for printed materials and social media posts,